FEATURED ONLINE MBA PROGRAMS

 While specializing your MBA in areas such as entrepreneurship and innovation will prepare you to create a small business, specializing in areas such as finance, marketing, information systems management, international management, and human resources will prepare you to fill vital roles in sales management, accounting, financial analysis, human resource management, international marketing and more.

-The U.S. Department of Labor’s Bureau of Labor Statistics published the median to high salary range for a variety of corporate positions in Wisconsin in 2014:
+The U.S. Department of Labor’s Bureau of Labor Statistics published the median to high range of earnings for a variety of corporate positions in Wisconsin in 2014:

 - Sales Managers - $112,790 - $183,000